servalproject/app_servaldna/README.md

 See [README-OpenBTS](./README-OpenBTS.md) for more information about Commotion OpenBTS integration.

-The channel driver has been tested with Asterisk 1.8.14.0 and will probably work with higher versions 1.8.x.
+The channel driver has been tested with Asterisk 11.7.0 and will probably work with higher versions of 11.x.

 The VoMP Asterisk channel driver is only available in source code form, not in pre-built (binary) form.
 The channel driver source code must be compiled into